pingcap/docs-tidb-operator/en/build-multi-gcp-gke.md

 ### Configure the firewall rules

-1. Update the firewall rules for Cluster 1.
+1. Update the firewall rules for cluster 1.

     1. Obtain the name of the firewall rule used for communication between GKE Pods.
 The name of the firewall rule is similar to `gke-${cluster_1}-${hash}-all`.